 Traveling to Manhattan this summer?
 Extend your trip!
 There are plenty of easy stopovers to experience New York State in all its glory a mere hour or two away.

-The Hamptons Jitney stop in Sag Harbor is within walking distance from the hotel -- so no car is needed for this relaxing beach vacation.
+The Hamptons Jitney stop in Sag Harbor is within walking distance from the hotel—so no car is needed for this relaxing beach vacation.

 To get there, take the Adirondack Trailways bus to Woodstock—the bus stop is in the center of the town.

-Ocean-washed air fills the evening and the clink of stemless glasses carries from a nearby bistro--you've arrived at the North Fork.
+Ocean-washed air fills the evening and the clink of stemless glasses carries from a nearby bistro—you've arrived at the North Fork.
 View the Long Island Wine Council schedule for your Friday Night winery event at lush vineyards from Bedell Cellars to Sannino Bella Vita and more.
 For live music, charming boutiques and restaurants with outdoor seating, stroll the streets of Greenport, a vibrant beach village where an adorable historic district and marina create an enchanting evening.
-Spend the early afternoon on Gardiner's Bay at the Orient Beach State Park, a rare maritime forest with red cedar, black-jack oak trees and prickly-pear cacti.
+Spend the early afternoon on Gardiner's Bay at the Orient Beach State Park, a rare maritime forest with red cedar, black-jack oak trees, and prickly-pear cacti.
 Explore by foot, or rent a kayak or canoe from Eagle's Neck Paddling Company.

 This beautiful wine village is just a two-and-a-half-hour trip on the LIRR from Penn Station to Mattituck.

 Head to Helsinki, one of the nation's leading arts and music venues, to hear great tunes in superb company.
-Hosting a range of performers from Brooklyn-based rock bands to eclectic jazz artists, check their music lineup to see what's up next then come by for a killer show with an intimate atmosphere.
-Hike over three miles of trail systems at the 714-foot Greenport Conservation Area overlooking the Hudson River and Catskill Mountains where you can picnic amidst the beautiful spring flowers and take a workshop on farming.
+Hosting a range of performers from Brooklyn-based rock bands to eclectic jazz artists, check their music lineup to see what's up next, then come by for a killer show with an intimate atmosphere.
+Hike more than three miles of trail systems at the 714-foot Greenport Conservation Area overlooking the Hudson River and the Catskill Mountains where you can picnic amidst the beautiful flowers and take a workshop on farming.
 Visit an iconic landmark, the Hudson-Athens Lighthouse, that sits between the towns of Athens and Hudson and served as their manned lighthouse until the 1950s.
 Today, the lighthouse still serves as an aid to navigation, guiding ships safely around the Middle Ground Flats.

 To get there, hop on Amtrak at Penn Station for two hours to Hudson Station, then walk 10 minutes into town.

 Hop on Metro-North for two hours from Penn Station to Poughkeepsie, where you’ll find the village of New Paltz and historic Mohonk Mountain House perched on a cliff.
-The 136-year old National Historic Landmark and Historic Hotel of America is a stunningly renovated castle with all-inclusive activities for the whole family, including boating, golf, tennis, a spa, hiking trails and yoga.
-Mohonk was named a “Best Hotel Kids’ Programs in the U.S.” by Travel + Leisure, and it offers structured activities for young children, teens and aspiring naturalists in a fairytale-like environment.
+The 136-year-old National Historic Landmark and Historic Hotel of America is a stunningly renovated castle with all-inclusive activities for the whole family, including boating, golf, tennis, a spa, hiking trails, and yoga.
+Mohonk was named a “Best Hotel Kids’ Programs in the U.S.” by Travel + Leisure, and it offers structured activities for young children, teens, and aspiring naturalists in a fairytale-like environment.

-In New Paltz you’ll find farm-to-table and vegetarian options, fine and casual dining, wine bars and even seasonal beer and food pairings at the local brew pub.
+In New Paltz, you’ll find farm-to-table and vegetarian options, fine and casual dining, wine bars, and even seasonal beer and food pairings at the local brewpub.
 Stroll Main Street for eateries galore.
 Hike Mohonk Preserve or Minnewaska State Park for a stunning step into nature.
 Practice your golf swing at the New Paltz Golf Course where you can get a lesson or hit the driving range.